Matt is a painter and part-time writer who loves fishing and metal detecting. Matt writes about various topics.

 The weight of this lure casts a good distance on my medium action rod.
 A longer rod of six and a half to seven feet is best.
 With longer casts, you can cover a lot of water retrieving the Pop-R slowly and patiently, using the right technique.

 When I cast this lure, I let it sit in the water for ten to twenty seconds before retrieval.
-If the fish are aggressive and hungry enough, they'll strike the lure before I've even started reeling.
+If the fish are aggressive and hungry enough, they'll strike the lure before I even turn the reel.
+The best time to use it is right before dark.

 To attract bass, the technique is to jerk the bait, creating a blooping sound from the water resistance.
 Jerk the bait, reel it in a little, pause, and jerk the bait again.
 The blooping sound and slow retrieves mimics a struggling bait fish.
 This technique, combined with the sound of the rattle underwater, drives bass crazy.